 Only have one day in Havana?
-Just a stopover on a cruise?
+Just a stopover on your trip through Cuba?
 That’s still plenty of time to see Havana if you have a solid plan in place like a custom, independent Havana tour.
 All you need to do is stay organized.

 Yes, you can travel independently in Cuba with a US passport—and it’s easy.

 The only paperwork you need is a Cuban Tourist Card (sometimes called a visa).
-Airlines and cruise lines make it easy to get your Cuban visa through them, but you can also purchase one independently through a company like Easy Tourist Card.
+Airlines usually offer Cuban visas, but you can also purchase one online in advance through companies like Cuba Visa Services if you want to save yourself the worry.

 Now that it’s clear that you can travel to Cuba independently, it’s time to get into the fun part of planning your time in Havana.
 A guidebook can help, as can articles from bloggers and travel companies.
 But planning is time-consuming and can be stressful, so we’d recommend chatting with a local to plan your tour.